X-ray photoelectron spectroscopy

-Solid samples, powders, coatings, thin films or ultra-thin films are suitable for the analysis.
-Therefore, the samples can be anything from non-stick cookware coatings to thin-film electronics and bio-active layers.
-Usually the sample must be cut smaller (about an inch in diameter) before the analysis and volatile components have to be removed from the sample.
+Solid samples, powders, coatings, thin films, or ultra-thin films are suitable for XPS analysis.
+Therefore, the samples can be anything from non-stick cookware coatings to thin-film electronics and bioactive layers.
+Usually, the sample must be cut smaller (about an inch in diameter), and volatile components have to be removed before analysis.

 Need an XPS analysis?